markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 Caveat Emptor
 ==============
-Reticulum is experimental software, and should be considered as such.
+Reticulum is an experimental networking stack, and should be considered as such.
 While it has been built with cryptography best-practices very foremost in mind, it has not been externally security audited, and there could very well be privacy-breaking bugs.
-To be considered secure, Reticulum needs a very thourough security review by independt cryptographers and security researchers.
+To be considered even remotely secure, Reticulum needs a very thourough security review by independt cryptographers and security researchers.
 If you want to help out, or help sponsor an audit, please do get in touch.

 What does Reticulum Offer?